Sisters... No Way!

 - Defrosting Ice Queen: Cindy and Aishling towards each other.
 The end of both diaries have them civil enough to each other.

-- Dramatic Irony: If you read Aishling's diary first, then you'll immediately realise that Robbie, the guy Cindy meets in a bar, is her ex.
+- Dramatic Irony: If you read Aishling's diary first, then you'll immediately realize that Robbie, the guy Cindy meets in a bar, is her ex.
 If you read Cindy's first, then you'll clue in when he phones the house.

 - Everyone Loves Blondes: Aishling.
 She's pretty, popular, gets straight As and has a cute boyfriend.